Who is this article for?

 The Code42 console dashboard appears.

-The content and options displayed in the Code42 console are determined by the user role of the signed-in user.
+The content and options displayed in the Code42 console are determined by the user roles of the signed-in user.
 An administrator is allowed full access to configure all aspects of the Code42 environment, while end users only receive access to settings related directly to their individual devices and accounts.
 In addition, you must have certain product plans to see all the available menu options.
 Contact your Customer Success Manager (CSM) for assistance with product plans.

 Code42 console basics